callatrakesh/fixed-nav-on-scroll/README.md

-# fixed-nav-on-scroll
+Fiexed Navbar on scroll
-Fixed navbar on page scroll using jquery
+Fixed nav bar on scroll and change its background and color using jquery and css. to view it <a href="index.html">Click here</a>